JuliaParallel/Dagger.jl/docs/src/dtable.md

 # Dagger.groupby interface

 A `DTable` can be grouped which will result in creation of a `GDTable`.
-It can be grouped using a distinct set of values contained in a single or multiple columns.
+A distinct set of values contained in a single or multiple columns can be used as grouping keys.
-A user provided function can be used for grouping in case a row needs to be transformed in order to obtain a grouping key.
+If a transformation of a row needs to be performed in order to obtain the grouping key there's also an option to provide a custom function returning a key, which is applied per row.

+The set of keys the `GDTable` is grouped by can be obtained using the `keys(gd::GDTable)` function.
+To get a fragment of the `GDTable` containing records belonging under a single keythe `getindex(gd::GDTable, key)` function can be used.

 ```julia
 julia> d = DTable((a=shuffle(repeat('a':'d', inner=4, outer=4)),b=repeat(1:4, 16)), 4)